parthivrmenon/aws_saa/vpc.md

 Gateway endpoints provide reliable connectivity to Amazon S3 and DynamoDB without requiring an internet gateway or a NAT device for your VPC.
 Gateway endpoints do not use AWS PrivateLink.

+## VPC Peering
+VPC Peering allows you to `route traffic between two VPCs` in the same account of different accounts.

+### Pricing for a peering connection
+All data transfers between VPCs are `free` as long as the data is transferred within the same Availability Zone.(even if the VPCs are in different accounts)

+### VPC Peering Limitations
+- A VPC Peering connection is between two VPCs.
+A VPC can have multiple peering connections but they are `not transitive` in nature.